 THE PSAT: NOT JUST FOR JUNIORS

 All absences must be verified with a note that is written and signed by a parent or guardian.
-This must be done the next day after the absence.
+This must be done the within three days the absence.
 The school may require verification from medical doctors, dentists, etc. Documentation must be presented to the office immediately upon return.

 If a student has reason to believe that his/her attendance record (based on reporting of any absence through auto-dialer or a letter sent home, etc.) is in error, he/she should request a print-out from the attendance office during brunch, lunch or outside of school hours and return the printout with a signature from the teacher for correction.
 Corrections must be done immediately after the error has been processed.

-Each student is responsible for obtaining make-up work.
-Make-up work for students with absences under special circumstances (extended illness, hospitalization, etc.) will be collected by the main office staff upon parent notification of such circumstances.
-The Health Office may request a Doctor’s note for five or more days of absences.
+Each student is responsible for obtaining missed classwork.
+Under special circumstances (extended illness, hospitalization, etc.), a homework request can be made and be collected by the main office staff upon parent notification of such circumstances.
+Any medical absence of five or more days requires a medical documentation.